syncfusion-content/javascript-docs/js/Installation-and-Deployment.md

 ## NuGet Packages Structure

-The following structure is maintained for the JavaScript platform NuGet packages from 2015 Volume 2.
+The following structure is maintained for JavaScript platform NuGet packages from 2015 Volume 2(v13.2.0.29).
+If we cannot get the latest package updates, because of the installed Syncfusion NuGet packages prior version of 2015 Volume 2(V13.2.0.29).
+To update Syncfusion NuGet packages latest or above version of 2015 Volume 1 Service Pack-2(v13.1.0.30), uninstall the existing packages and install the following required package manually.

 <table>
    <tr>